-Listed below are the significant contact points for the Group;
+Listed below are the significant contact points for the Group and any specific standards that apply in each case:

 1.3.1 Technical and Nutritional Advice

 As part of the Group's Operations, Employees are involved in providing technical and nutritional advice to customers and third parties.
 The content and application of this advice has the potential to impact on animal health and welfare and where practicable the opportunity will be taken to provide advice that has the potential to improve animal health and welfare.